 Self-care and “Me-time” are important

 Parents, guardians, and caregivers for adults on the spectrum have countless rough days.
 Don’t allow the sad times to define your life.
 Find the time to take a breather and enjoy life.
 If you require help, never shy away from asking.
-Counseling helps people to get through the difficult days, and it is recommended.
+Counseling helps people to get through difficult days, and it is recommended.
 Remember that however much your child needs you, it’s not possible to give them the best if you aren’t at your best.